Police in Charlotte shoot, seriously injure robbery suspect - NewsBreak

 Police in Charlotte shoot, seriously injure robbery suspect

-CHARLOTTE, N.C. — Police in Charlotte say they shot and seriously injured an armed robbery suspect after...www.wral.com

-CHARLOTTE, N.C. — Police in Charlotte say they shot and seriously injured an armed robbery suspect after...www.wral.com
+CHARLOTTE, N.C.
+(AP) — Police in Charlotte say they shot and seriously injured an armed robbery suspect after he opened fire on officers.

+The Charlotte-Mecklenburg Police Department said it received a call Sunday before 1 p.m. about an armed robbery on Tuckaseegee Road.

+Police say they encountered a suspect shot multiple times at officers, striking at least one patrol car.

 Comments / 0